splunk/kafka-mq-go/README.md

 ## Redelivery Operation

-The `RedeliveryTracker` component ensures that messages whose processing were interrupted due to the crash of `queue.Consumer` are re-delivered to the queue topic; this allows for message processing to be retried.
+The `RedeliveryTracker` component ensures that messages whose processing were interrupted due to the crash of a `queue.Consumer` are re-delivered to the queue topic; this allows for message processing to be retried.
 The `RedeliveryTracker` consumes from the markers topic in order to determine which messages require redelivery.
 A number of `RedeliveryTracker` replicas can be deployed to share consumption of the partitions in the markers topic in order to scale out the capacity for redelivery.

 When a `RedeliveryTracker` subscribes to the markers topic it is assigned a set of partitions.
 For each partition, the RedeliveryTracker maintains the following in-memory data structures: